tylernford/cocina_build/content/_index.md

 forestry_title: Home
 private_dining:
   text: With a stylish and approachable family-friendly environment, Cocina 214 is
     a vibrant spot perfect for any special occasion.
-We have fully private dining rooms in both locations perfect for any special event!
-From rehearsal dinners to birthdays to corporate meetings our private dining rooms are the perfect space.
+Our Private Dining Room, Bar and Patio are perfect venues for a variety of events.From rehearsal dinners to birthdays to corporate meetings, our venues are the perfect space.
 We also offer special menu packages with the space and print menus exclusively for your event!
   photo: "/uploads/2017/12/01/Carne_Asada_2017_2.jpg"
 catering:
   text: |-